JGCRI/emissions_mip/docs/Emissions-MIP_Guide_Part1.md

 The final CMORized output files will be in the *CMIP6* directory.

+**Note**: As of 5/31/2022 the cwltool method does not work for 2D or 3D variables.
+It was working for 2D variables previously (3D variables resulted in an error during the CMORizing stage).
+So run all variables using the manual method described below.

 It’s good practice to clear the temp directory once in a while to make space.
 The following command will permanently delete all folders and files in the temp directory, so be careful how you use it!\
 `rm -rf /qfs/people/[USER]/e3sm_to_cmip/e3sm_to_cmip/temp/*`

-The cwltool commands work for all 2D variables and some 3D variables.
-There are a few 3D variables (e.g., mmrbc, mmrso4, so2) which result in an error during the CMORizing stage.
-These variables must be CMORized manually as follows:
+The CMORizing process is done by manually invoking a series of commands as follows:
 - Change directory:\
 `cd /qfs/people/[USER]/e3sm_to_cmip`
 - For converting 3D E3SM variables, generate the regridded time series files first: